-(\) Our own cocoa plantations are experimental and aim to promote the development of cocoa crops, through agroforestry systems (cocoa timber), with the Country's farmers.
+() Our own cocoa plantations are experimental and aim to promote the development of cocoa crops, through agroforestry systems (cocoa - timber), with the Country's farmers.

-Currently, there is a sowed area about of 170 hectares, of a project that will reach approximately 200 cultivated hectares by 2022.
+Currently, there is a sowed area about of 483 hectares.
 The plant achieves its maximum production at approximately 7 years, with two crops per year, and an expected useful life of 25 years.
 The Group's Management established that the project has not reached its optimum level of operation and fine-tuning, with which, in December 2017, the Company applied the amendment to IAS 41 Agriculture and IAS 16 Property, plant and equipment, which gives the production plants the treatment of property, plant and equipment.
 As part of this change in accounting policies, the value of Property, Plant and Equipment, corresponding to the historical costs of the plantations, at the time of reclassification, was transferred.

-As of march 31st, 2021, and 2020 there is no property, plant and equipment under warranty.
+As of September 30th, 2021, and 2020 there is no property, plant and equipment under warranty.

-Note 11.
+Note 13.
 RIGHT-OF-USE ASSESTS